danny-fla/dl-construction/README.md

 ## **Deployment**
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+1. From the github repository click on "settings" from the navigation bar.
+2. Click on "pages" from navigation section on the left.
+3. In the "source" section choose which branch you want to use from the dropdown menu, it will usually be the "main".
+4. Select which folder you want to use, in most cases its the "/root".
+5. Hit the "save" button, then wait for your site to be published.(This can take some time.)
+6. When your site is ready and published the link will be above the "source" section.

 <!--Deployment steps here-->

 ## **Credits**